 Host David Wright and Patty Duffey talk about her new book, DreamWalker, and how she uses dream symbolism to navigate through challenges at work.

-Tell us about your dream stories and how you've used them to make decisions.
+Tell me about your dream stories and how you've used them to make decisions.

 This site uses cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.